hdShang/arxiv-daily/docs/cs-CV/2025-06-29/papers/250623219v1-urbanllava-a-multi-modal-large-language-model-for-urban-intelligence.md

 ---
 layout: default
-title: UrbanLLaVA: A Multi-modal Large Language Model for Urban Intelligence with Spatial Reasoning and Understanding
+title: "UrbanLLaVA: A Multi-modal Large Language Model for Urban Intelligence with Spatial Reasoning and Understanding"
 ---

 # UrbanLLaVA: A Multi-modal Large Language Model for Urban Intelligence with Spatial Reasoning and Understanding